LNAT (National Admissions Test for Law)

 Candidates sitting the LNAT will receive their results in mid-February.

-All scores and essay will be made available to the faculty selection committee in time for them to make their shortlisting decisions in November, so candidates do not need to send their results to us separately.
+All scores and essays will be made available to the Law Faculty selection committee in time for them to make their shortlisting decisions in November, so candidates do not need to send their results to us separately.

 Practice materials